vtomole/vtomole.github.io/_posts/2018-03-29-qchackisu.md

 **Introduction**

 Qchackers built an [SDK for quantum computers] at Hack ISU last weekend.
-Evan Anderson,  Dylan Sharp and I created a compiler and quantum virtual machine (QVM); which we used to demonstrated quantum teleportation between two QVMs.
-This project was good enough to get us the [AWS Education prize].
+Evan Anderson,  Dylan Sharp and I created a compiler and quantum virtual machine (QVM); which were used to demonstrated quantum teleportation between two QVMs.
+We received the [AWS Education prize].

 **Compiler and QVM**